jleedev/alltheplaces-serve/README.md

 Verify:

 Visit /cloudscheduler on cloud console.
 Find your cloud build scheduler and push RUN NOW.
+Scheduled job should turn green immediately.
+Hop over to /cloud-build.
+Build should turn green in 5-10 minutes.
+Hop over to /artifacts and find digests for your image.
+New one should appear.
-Hop over to /cloud-build and your build should complete in about ten minutes.
+Hop over to /run and find revision of your service.
+Image url should be the latest digest.
+Go back to /cloudscheduler and push RUN NOW on gcrclean-alltheplaces.
+Scheduled job should turn green immediately.
+Go back to /artifacts and see all but latest digest are removed.